All-Mem: Agentic Lifelong Memory via Dynamic Topology Evolution: Full Ablation Study

-\paragraph{No-Visibility.} \textbf{No-Visibility} removes visible-surface gating by forcing all units to remain visible (i.e., $|\mathcal{V}_N^{+}|/N=1$), so Stage-1 anchoring searches the entire bank instead of the visible surface.
-Under fixed budgets, this increases the Stage-1 search space and introduces stronger competition from redundant or stale units, degrading evidence selectivity.
-Consistent with this, \textbf{No-Visibility} reduces both QA and retrieval quality on \textsc{LoCoMo} and \textsc{LongMemEval-s} (Table~\ref{tab:ablation_full}) and increases memory-module latency (Table~\ref{tab:ablation_struct_eff}), supporting that restricting coarse retrieval to $\mathcal{V}_N^{+}$ is important for both effectiveness and scalability.
+\paragraph{No-Visibility.} This variant removes visible-surface gating by forcing all units to remain searchable.
+Thus, Stage~1 anchoring searches the entire memory bank rather than the maintained visible surface.
+The drop in both QA and retrieval quality shows that exposing all accumulated units increases competition from redundant, stale, or noisy evidence under a fixed retrieval budget.